-When a health care team determines that cancer can no longer be controlled, they usually stop medical testing and cancer treatment.
+When a healthcare team determines that cancer can no longer be controlled, they usually stop medical testing and cancer treatment.
 But patient care continues, focusing on improving the quality of life of the patient and their loved ones and making them feel comfortable in the next few weeks or months.
-The medications and treatments people receive when they are dying can control pain and other symptoms, such as constipation, nausea and shortness of breath.
-Some people stay at home while receiving these treatments, while others go to hospitals or to other institutions.
-Either way, these services can help patients and their families solve medical, psychological, social and spiritual problems related to death.
+The medications and treatments people receive when dying can control pain and other symptoms, such as constipation, nausea, and shortness of breath.
+Some people stay home while receiving these treatments, while others go to hospitals or other institutions.
+Either way, these services can help patients and their families solve medical, psychological, social, and spiritual problems related to death.
 The hospice is the most comprehensive and coordinated provider of these services.
-Everyone’s end of life period is different.
+Everyone’s end-of-life period is different.
 People’s signs and symptoms may vary and each individual has unique requirements when it comes to information and support.
 Family members should discuss issues & concerns related to death with each other and with the medical team when they arise.
 In the last few months of a person’s life, communication about hospice care and decision-making is very important.
-For cancer patients, it is important to make these decisions before they are too sick to make these decisions.
+For cancer patients, it is essential to make these decisions before they are too sick to make these decisions.
 However, if a person does become very ill before completing the advance instructions, it is helpful for home caregivers to know what type of care their loved ones would want to receive.

 When You Should Seek Professional Help?